Witch trials in the early modern period: Peak of the trials: 1560–1630

-The period of the European witch trials with the most active phase and which saw the largest number of fatalities seems to have occurred between 1560 and 1630.
+The period of the European witch trials with the most active phase and the largest number of fatalities seems to have occurred between 1560 and 1630.
 This period saw more than 40,000 deaths.

 Authors have debated whether witch trials were more intense in Catholic or Protestant regions; however, the intensity had not so much to do with Catholicism or Protestantism, as both regions experienced a varied intensity of witchcraft persecutions.
 In Catholic Spain and Portugal, for example, the numbers of witch trials were few because the Spanish and Portuguese Inquisitions preferred to focus on the crime of public heresy rather than the crime of witchcraft, whereas Protestant Scotland had a much larger number of witchcraft trials.
+It has also been argued that Protestant rejection of the intermediate state of the afterlife led negative supernatural experiences of ghosts to instead be attributed to witches and demons.
 In contrast, the witch trials in the Protestant Netherlands stopped earlier, and they were among the least numerous in Europe, while the large-scale mass witch trials which took place in the autonomous territories of the Catholic prince-bishops in Southern Germany were infamous in all of the Western world, and the contemporary writer Herman Löher described how they affected the population within them:

 The Roman Catholic subjects, farmers, winegrowers, and artisans in the episcopal lands are the most terrified people on earth, since the false witch trials affect the German episcopal lands incomparably more than France, Spain, Italy or Protestants.